Research and Mission

 Mission of KAKS in Research

 KAKS aim is to support research projects in a field, where either due to the rarity of the disease or/and lack of patent protection, commercial interest is basically non-existent.
-In 2015, KAKS initiated, financed, supported and completed retinoblastoma based research projects in search of for innovative therapies and diagnostic methods.
+Since its foundation KAKS initiated, financed, supported and completed retinoblastoma based research projects in search of for innovative therapies and diagnostic methods.
 Within these research projects important components were identified, the understanding of the retinoblastoma, its mechanisms and diagnosis pathways was deepened and also the late effects of the tumour disease were identified.
 The KAKS funding strategy and use of the (limited) KAKS resources has proven especially effective on two levels: Projects that are promising but still too small for the large foundations, or projects that cannot wait for the 12-18 month period an approval procedure of a large foundation typically takes.
 These projects are examined for funding eligibility immediately and then interim financed by KAKS.
 For example, the project growth inhibitors has now found its way into an extensive DKS application after successful research funded by KAKS.
 We are applying the same concept for the project mechanisms of the tumour development.
 Furthermore, the concept of participation of KAKS in large research projects leads to an increase amount in projects funded by the big foundations.
-Accordingly, in 2015 various projects were co-financed by KAKS as well.
+Accordingly various projects were co-financed by KAKS as well.

 For further information or collaboration, please do not hesitate to contact us. firstname.lastname@example.org